ericmjl/llamabot/docs/index.md

 ### Simple Bot

 The simplest use case of LLaMaBot is to create a simple bot that keeps no record of chat history.
-This is useful for prompt experimentation, or for creating simple bots that can be called upon repeatedly with different messages.
+This is useful for prompt experimentation, or for creating simple bots that are preconditioned on an instruction to handle texts and are then called upon repeatedly with different texts.
 For example, to create a Bot that explains a given chunk of text like Richard Feynman would:

 ```python
 from llamabot import SimpleBot